PKReap/COSC_3380_team18/README.md

 The code submitted contains the frontend and backend.
 For the frontend it contains

-homepage.html

-homepage.js

-login.html

-login js

-homepage.css

-login.css

-admin.css

-admim.html

-admin.js
+homepage.html, homepage.js ,index.html, login.js , styles/homepage.css, styles/login.css, admin.css, admim.html , admin.js

 homepage.html contains the skeleton of the page the css styles it completely.
 The style we were going for was essential a netflix and spotify combination to explain our homepage contains a slider which is simillar to netflix homepage and spotify was also a inspiration for the frontend via the rating system and player.